-At NO time, may students carry prescribed medications (e.g. inhaler) or over-the-counter medications (e.g. Motrin, Tylenol, or cough drops or medicine ) to and from school, and/or self-administer them, unless a physician has given permission.
-No medications are accepted without the following forms: Request for Medication to Be Taken During School Hours or Request for Self-Administration of Medication During School Hours It shall be the parent's responsibility to keep the school informed regarding a change in medication and dosage.
-A new form must be completed for each change of medication and at the beginning of each school year.
-Medication must be dropped off by the parent/guardian.
-All medications must be kept in a locked cabinet in the health office unless written authorization to self-administer medication has been given by physician and parent/guardian.
-Medications that need to be administered at school must be given to the health office aide or designee ONLY.
-This policy is for safe practice and must be followed without exception.
-Medication must be brought in a pharmaceutical container clearly marked with the child's name, name of medication, dosage, and pertinent instructions.
+- At NO time, may students carry prescribed medications (e.g. inhaler) or over-the-counter medications (e.g. Motrin, Tylenol, or cough drops or medicine) to and from school, and/or self-administer them, unless a physician has given permission. - No medications are accepted without the following forms:

+Request for Medication to Be Taken During School Hours or Request for Self-Administration of Medication During School Hours

+- It shall be the parent's responsibility to keep the school informed regarding a change in medication and dosage.
+A new form must be completed for each change of medication and at the beginning of each school year. - Medication must be dropped off by the parent/guardian. - All medications must be kept in a locked cabinet in the health office unless written authorization to self-administer medication has been given by physician and parent/guardian. - Medications that need to be administered at school must be given to the health office aide or designee ONLY.
+This policy is for safe practice and must be followed without exception. - · Medication must be brought in a pharmaceutical container clearly marked with the child's name, name of medication, dosage, and pertinent instructions.
 Non-prescription medication must come in its original box or container, complete with name and dosage of the medicine.
 No medication will be given if sent in an envelope or bag.

-Medications that are kept in the health office may not be transported to and from school on a daily basis.
-Usually, medications may be divided by pharmacists at no additional charge into two separate bottles one for school administration and one for home administration.
-If your child needs to take medication during a field trip please plan several days in advance with health office staff and your child's teacher.
+- Medications that are kept in the health office may not be transported to and from school on a daily basis. - Usually, medications may be divided by pharmacists at no additional charge into two separate bottles, one for school administration and one for home administration. - If your child needs to take medication during a field trip please plan several days in advance with health office staff and your child's teacher.
 Medications may not be dropped off at the last minute.

-RETU RNING MEDICATIONS TO PARENTS AT THE END OF THE YEAR Each parent/guardian will receive a reminder notice regarding the medications that are remaining in the school's health office that will need to be picked up by a parent.
+RETURNING MEDICATIONS TO PARENTS AT THE END OF THE YEAR

+- Each parent/guardian will receive a reminder notice regarding the medications that are remaining in the school's health office that will need to be picked up by a parent. - There is a deadline for picking up medication; and after the deadline, all unclaimed medications are disposed of properly.